Zodomo/Thoth/README.md

 THOTH is crypto's first protocol that utilizes the internal cryptography in Etehereum's EVM to bind real world parties to legally binding agreements.
-Launched initially on CANTO thanks to the CANTO Hackathon, THOTH is a blending of
+Launched initially on CANTO thanks to the CANTO Hackathon, THOTH allows two (or more) parties to bind themselves into a legal agreement that includes terms that cannot be directly included in smart contracts because of their size, uncertainty, or incompatibility with the EVM.

+Users can bring any contract in PDF form to THOTH to be bound.